jrrohrer/yarn-stasher-rails/NOTES.md

     [x] Table containing the user's yarn stash

   - styling!
+    - edit/update links to buttons
+    - submit buttons
+    - sign in with google button on welcome page
+    - comments section of project show pages

 REFACTORING THOUGHTS
   - new/edit forms should be made into partials for yarns, projects, and comments